DaisukeDaisuke/AwaitFormOptions/README.md

 > Additionally, the following exceptions may be thrown from `request()`:
 > - `AwaitFormOptionsInvalidValueException`: When `request()` is called more than once in the same generator.
 > - `AwaitFormOptionsInvalidValueException`: When the provided form/button array is invalid.
-> - `AwaitFormException`: If the player rejects the form, input is invalid, or the player logs out.
+> - `AwaitFormOptionsChildException`: If the player rejects the form, input is invalid, or the player logs out.
 >
 > The try-catch in the child generator may be omitted, but is not recommended.